Gayatriparimi/RewearCommunity-Exchange-Clothing-Odoo-Hackathon2025-/src/lib/firebase/rules.md

 service cloud.firestore {
   match /databases/{database}/documents {

-    // Helper function to check if a user is an admin function isAdmin() {
+    // Helper function to check if a user is an admin by checking their role in their user document. function isAdmin() {
-      // In a real app, this would check a custom claim or an 'admins' collection return get(/databases/$(database)/documents/users/$(request.auth.uid)).data.isAdmin == true;
+      return get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'admin';
     }

-    // Helper function to check if user is involved in a swap function isUserInSwap(swapId) {
+    // Helper function to check if the requesting user is one of the two parties involved in a swap. function isUserInSwap(swapId) {
       let swap = get(/databases/$(database)/documents/swaps/$(swapId)).data;
       return request.auth.uid == swap.requesterId.id || request.auth.uid == swap.responderId.id;
     }

     // ===== USER PROFILES =====
-    // Users can read any profile (for viewing item listers) but only write to their own.
+    // Users can read any profile (for viewing item listers), but only write to their own profile.
-    // Addresses are stored in a private subcollection. match /users/{userId} {
+    // An admin can update any user's profile, for moderation purposes. match /users/{userId} {
       allow read: if request.auth != null;
-      allow write: if request.auth.uid == userId;
+      allow write: if request.auth.uid == userId || isAdmin();

-      // Address subcollection: Only the owner can read/write their own address. match /addresses/{addressId} {
+      // Address subcollection: Only the owner or an admin can access a user's address. match /addresses/{addressId} {
-        allow read, write: if request.auth.uid == userId;
+        allow read, write: if request.auth.uid == userId || isAdmin();
       }
     }

     // ===== ITEMS =====
     // Anyone can browse items.
-Users can only create items for themselves.
+Authenticated users can create items for themselves.
-    // Only the item owner can update or delete it. match /items/{itemId} {
+    // Only the item owner or an admin can update or delete an item. match /items/{itemId} {
       allow read: if true;
       allow create: if request.auth.uid == request.resource.data.listedBy.id;
-      allow update, delete: if get(/databases/$(database)/documents/items/$(itemId)).data.listedBy.id == request.auth.uid;
+      allow update, delete: if get(/databases/$(database)/documents/items/$(itemId)).data.listedBy.id == request.auth.uid || isAdmin();
     }

     // ===== SWAPS =====
-    // Swaps can only be read by involved parties or an admin.
+    // Swaps can only be read by the involved parties or an admin.
-    // Creation requires authenticated user.
+    // Creation requires an authenticated user.
-    // Updates are restricted to involved parties. match /swaps/{swapId} {
+    // Updates are restricted to involved parties or an admin.
+    // Deletion is not allowed to preserve swap history. match /swaps/{swapId} {
-      allow read: if isUserInSwap(swapId) || isAdmin();
+      allow read, update: if isUserInSwap(swapId) || isAdmin();
       allow create: if request.auth != null;
-      allow update: if isUserInSwap(swapId);
+      allow delete: if false;

-      // Tracking subcollection: Only involved parties or admin can access. match /tracking/{trackingId} {
+      // Tracking subcollection: Only involved parties or an admin can access. match /tracking/{trackingId} {
         allow read, write: if isUserInSwap(swapId) || isAdmin();
       }
     }

     // ===== NOTIFICATIONS =====
     // Users can only read notifications intended for them.
+An admin can read any notification.
     // Notifications are created by server-side logic (Firebase Functions), so client-side `create` is denied. match /notifications/{notificationId} {
-      allow read, update: if get(/databases/$(database)/documents/notifications/$(notificationId)).data.recipientId.id == request.auth.uid;
+      allow read, update: if get(/databases/$(database)/documents/notifications/$(notificationId)).data.recipientId.id == request.auth.uid || isAdmin();
       allow create, delete: if false; // Managed by backend triggers }

     // ===== RATINGS =====
-    // Logged-in users can create ratings.
+    // All users can read ratings to see community feedback.
+    // Only an authenticated user who was part of the swap can create a rating.
+    // Ratings are immutable once created.
-    // All ratings are public to read. match /ratings/{ratingId} {
+    match /ratings/{ratingId} {
         allow read: if true;
-        allow create: if request.auth != null && request.auth.uid == request.resource.data.ratedBy.id;
+        // Ensure the rater is who they say they are, and was part of the rated swap. allow create: if request.auth != null && request.auth.uid == request.resource.data.ratedBy.id && isUserInSwap(request.resource.data.swapId.id);
         allow update, delete: if false; // Ratings are immutable }